AngelinaSen/senchukova.github.io/README.md

   __Tech Stack__: `Python`, `NumPy`, `Pandas`, `scikit-sparse`, `arviz`, `Linux`, `NUTS`, `Gibbs sampler`

-* _X-ray imaging for sawmills_ [[journal article](https://doi.org/10.1007/s10851-023-01167-6), [GitHub repo](https://github.com/AngelinaSen/geometry_parameter_estimation)]
+* _Sparse X-ray imaging for sawmills_ [[journal article](https://doi.org/10.1007/s10851-023-01167-6), [GitHub repo](https://github.com/AngelinaSen/geometry_parameter_estimation)]

-  The main goal of the project was to improve the sawmill workflow using non-invasive sensing through the X-ray computed tomography of logs.
-I developed a method for estimating unknown parameters of fan-beam X-ray geometry using the calibration object.
+  This project was done in collaboration with [Finnos Oy](https://www.finnos.fi/en/), a Finnish company developing X-ray scanners applied in the sawmill industry for wood log sorting.
+As a part of the project, I was working on reconstructions of the inner structure of the wood logs from their X-ray measurements provided by Finnos.
+As the geometry of the scanning equipment was partially unknown, I developed a method for estimating unknown parameters of fan-beam X-ray geometry using the calibration object.
+After identifying the geometry parameters, I applied Bayesian inversion with Cauchy difference priors to obtain reconstructions of wood logs.
+As only a limited amount of X-ray data was available, the use of Cauchy priors allowed for better preservation of sharp features in the reconstructions compared to the traditional reconstruction techniques.
+The reconstructions were further used to detect log features, such as tree knots and rotten parts, to optimize the strategy used for sawing logs into lumber.

   __Tech Stack__: `Linux`, `OpenCV Python library`, `ASTRA Tomography Toolbox`, `SciPy`, `Matlab`